danbz/aesthetic-programming/Table_Of_Content.md

 * Mini-ex 7: Write and Generate an electronic literature

 ## Chapter 8: Que(e)ries
-* Artwork: Net Art Generator by Cornelia Sollfrank
+* Artwork: Net Art Generator by Cornelia Sollfrank (authorship and copyright, image encryption)
 * Image processing: fetching, loading and display
 * Application Programming Interfaces
-* Data, Archives, Repositories, Libraries, Databases / Critical APIs across time
+* Data, Archives, Repositories, Libraries, Databases / Critical APIs across time (googlification of everything, literacy)
 * Mini-ex 8: Working with APIs

 ## Chapter 9: Flow Chart and Diagramming
-* Projects: The Status Project by Heath Bunting + a series of flow chart
+* Projects: The Status Project by Heath Bunting (in passing) + a series of flow charts (inc. vocable code)
+* cf. table of contents and other drawn diagrams (dean kenning's jackson 5 flowchart)
 * Receipts,  Procedures, Algorithms
-* Mini-ex 9: Representing a program with a flowchart
+* Mini-ex 9: Representing a program with a flowchart (check algorithm by Goffey is in refs)

 ## Chapter 10: Machine Learning
 * Personal assistants: Eliza (1964-1966) + elizabot.js version (2005) by Norbert Landsteiner
-* (AYA (2017) by Marie Louise Juul Søndergaard)
 * What is Machine Learning?
 * Machine prediction: Classification and Text generation
 * Experimenting ml5.js library